 Quick Tip 2 Prepare for Communion.
-Being in a state of grace means that one is not conscious of having committed a serious sin (missing Sunday Mass, infidelity, etc.) since one's last confession.
+Being in a state of grace means of having committed Sunday Mass, infidelity, etc.) since one's last confession.
 Fast one hour before Communion.

-6 At Mass, you receive Jesus in the Eucharist - the "source and summit of the Christian life," according to the Catechism (1324) when you are in a state of grace.
+6 At Mass, you receive Jesus in the Eucharist - the "source and summit of the Christian life," according to the Catechism (1324) when you are in a state of

-7 "It would be easier for the world to survive without the sun than to do without holy Mass."
+I "It would be easier for the world to survive without the sun than to do without holy Mass."
 So said St. Pio of Pietrelcina (Padre Pio).